OpenMDAO/dymos/docs/dymos_book/getting_started/transcriptions.md

 ### Constraints

-For implicit collocation techqniques the constraints include:
+For implicit collocation techniques, the constraints include:
 - the defect constraints for each state at various discrete points in time throughout the trajectory
-- continuity constraints that ensure the state values remain continuous (for _multiple shooting_)
+- continuity constraints that ensure the state values remain continuous (for `compressed=False`)
-- continuity constraints on the control values and (optionally) their rates
+- continuity constraints on the control values (for `compressed=False`) and (optionally) their rates
 - any other path or boundary constraints imposed

-For explicit shooting techqniques the constraints include:
+For explicit shooting techniques, the constraints include:
 - continuity constraints that ensure the state values remain continuous (assuming multiple integration intervals (_multiple shooting_))
-- continuity constraints on the control values and (optionally) their rates
+- continuity constraints on the control values (for `compressed=False`) and (optionally) their rates
 - any other path or boundary constraints imposed

 The constraint vector can be considerably larger for implicit collocation techniques.
 Again this depends on the size of the state vector and the number of points into which the trajectory has been discretized.

 We should also note that for the implicit collocation techniques, the state values at the start and the end of the trajectory are design variables.
-This means that these values can be trivally _fixed_ (removed from the design variable vector) or bound using simple bounds on the corresponding design variable.
+This means that these values can be trivially _fixed_ (removed from the design variable vector) or bound using simple bounds on the corresponding design variable.

 **The only way to impose a constraint on the path or the final value of a state in a shooting method is with a nonlinear path or boundary constraint.**